eclipse-theia/theia-website/src/docs/theia_ai.md

 <img src="../../used-variables-command-agent.png" alt="Used variables in Theia AI" style="max-width: 525px">

-To declare an agent-specific variable, simply add it like this in the constructor of your agents, along with an optional description and whether it is used in the prompt template or not.
+To declare an agent-specific variable, simply add it like this in the constructor of your agents, along with an optional description and whether it is used in the prompt fragment or not.

 ```ts